-This course provides clinical laboratory practice and experience in the laboratory of serology and blood banking, including syphilis serology and general immunology.
+This course provides clinical laboratory practice and experience in serology and blood banking, including syphilis serology and general immunology.
 Various instrumentation, as well as bench and manual methods, will be introduced.
-Emphasis is placed on technique, accuracy and precision.
+Emphasis is placed on technique, accuracy, and precision.
 This practicum will take place at a clinical affiliate site that will be assigned by the Medical Laboratory Technician Training Program Director.
 This course is intended for students majoring in Medical Laboratory Technology.
 (FT) AA/AS.

-54 Directed Clinical Practice in Clinical Microbiology
+64 Directed Clinical Practice in Clinical Microbiology

-160 hours other, 2 units Grade Only
+160 - hours other, 3 units Grade Only

-Prerequisite: Medical Laboratory Technician Training 201, 202, 203, each with a grade of "C" or better, or equivalent.
-All prerequisites must be completed within five years prior to enrollment.
-Limitation on Enrollment: Health and Safety.
-Certified Phlebotomy Technician Level I (CPT-1 License CA).
-Must obtain an Add Code (Permission number) from the instructor for enrollment.
+Prerequisite: Medical Laboratory Technician Training 201, Medical Laboratory Technician Training 202, and Medical Laboratory Technician Training 203, each with a grade of "C" or better, or equivalent.

+Limitation on Enrollment: All prerequisites must be completed within five years prior to enrollment.
+Health and Safety: Must have Certified Phlebotomy Technician Level I (CPT-1 License CA).
+Must obtain a Permission number from the instructor for enrollment.
 Required to verify CPT-1 License and clinical placement.
+This course is not open to students with previous credit for Medical Laboratory Technician Training 54.

-This course provides laboratory practice and experience in the clinical laboratory of microbiology.
+This course provides laboratory practice and experience in microbiology.
 Various instrumentation, as well as bench and manual methods, will be introduced.
-Emphasizes technique, accuracy and precision.
+Emphasis is placed on technique, accuracy, and precision.
 This practicum will take place at a clinical affiliate site that will be assigned by the Medical Laboratory Technician Training Program Director.
 This course is intended for students majoring in Medical Laboratory Technology.
 (FT) AA/AS.